EnriqueNueve/Reflex-Fuzzy-Network/README.md

 # Python implementation of the paper "A General Reflex Fuzzy Min-Max Neural Network."
 This repository is a python3 implementation of the paper "A General Reflex Fuzzy Min-Max Neural Network" by Nandedkar A.V., Biswas P.K.
 The model, General Reflex Fuzzy Min-Max Neural Network, is a classifying fuzzy model.
-Due to its unique design of having two extra hyperbox variants, an overlapping compensation neuron, and a containment compensation neuron, this fuzzy network has been shown to perform better than traditional fuzzy networks with only classifying neuron hyperboxes.
+Due to its unique design of having two extra hyperbox variants, an overlapping compensation neuron, and a containment compensation neuron, this fuzzy network has been shown to outpeform traditional fuzzy networks with only classifying neuron hyperboxes.

 ### Prerequisites